eqmvii/diatribes/README.md

 * `rm -rf ./.git`
 * `git init`
 * Push to your own public/private repo
+* Update the first command of the script to change into this directory on startup
+* Add the repo folder to your PATH variable
-* Run `./ddd.sh` on any given day to create your new journal entry!
+* Run `journal` on any given day to create your new journal entry!